Equivariant formality of the little disks operad

 The homotopy orbits $(\mathcal{D}_n)_{hG}$ is an $\infty$-operad (a complete dendroidal Segal space, i.e. a fibrant object in a model category describing the homotopy theory of $\infty$-operads).
 This $\infty$-operad is in fact a fibrant replacement of the framed little disks (Proposition \ref{prop : orbit is framed}).
 So our main theorem can be rephrased as follows.

 \begin{theorem*} In dimension $n\geq 3$, the framed little disks operad and its unoriented variant are formal as $\infty$-operads. \end{theorem*}

-This constrasts with the results of Khoroshkin and Willwacher \cite{KW} and Moriya \cite{Moriya} who prove that the framed little disks operad is not formal in odd dimensions.
-This is not a contradiction, but can be explained by the fact that the dendroidal nerve of the framed little disks operad is not an $\infty$-operad: it satisfies the Segal condition but it is not complete (see also Remark \ref{rem : non contradiction}).
+This constrasts with the results of Khoroshkin and Willwacher \cite{KW} and Moriya \cite{Moriya} who prove that the framed little disks operad is not formal in odd dimensions as a one-colored operad.
+This is not a contradiction, but can be explained by the fact that the dendroidal nerve of the framed little disks operad is not an $\infty$-operad (with unrestricted colors): it satisfies the Segal condition but it is not complete (see also Remark \ref{rem : non contradiction}).

 We also prove a relative version of the above:

 \begin{theorem*} Let $n\geq 3$ and $c\geq 2$.
 Let $G=O(n)$ or $G=SO(n)$.
 The map $\Dd_n\to\Dd_{n+c}$ induced by the standard inclusion of $\RR^n$ in $\RR^{n+c}$ is $G$-equivariantly formal. \end{theorem*}